All » Google Meet » Google Meet vs Zoom: An In-Depth Comparison

 Zoom

-Among Zoom’s video options is the ability to scale down a wide angle camera’s aspect ratio to 4:3.
+Among Zoom’s video options is the ability to scale down a wide-angle camera’s aspect ratio to 4:3.
 Also, a user can decide whether or not to view a mirror image of themselves and their background.

-A popular feature of Zoom is Virtual Background, which lets a host or participant to use an image or video file as a backdrop.
+A popular feature of Zoom is Virtual Background, which lets a host or participant use an image or video file as a backdrop.
 This effect can be enhanced with a green screen.
-For older machines that do not meet hardware and software requirements, a green screen is required.
-Video files are not supported with older hardware/software combinations.

 Google Meet

-Google Meet Video Options
+Google Meet Video Settings

 Desktop sharing